top of page

 Game Inspiration: God of War, Elden Ring

-This project was my second assignment in my Master's program, and was supposed to be based on an Action-Adventure game of our choosing.
+I used this project as a challenge to create a level that would fit within an Action-Adventure type game.
 The game I chose as inspiration for my level, was the 2018 reboot, God of War.
 I had trouble finding an asset pack that quite covered the action adventure functionality, while maintaining the God of War feel.
-So I ended up using a pack that had similar controls to Elden Ring, another game I love and spent many hours in.
+So I ended up using a pack that had similar controls to Elden Ring, another game I love and have spent many hours in.

 I wanted to mimic a path you may take within God of War, while changing up the environment and pacing.
 I really wanted to keep both the bridge and the mountain in the player's view for most of the level, and have the player maneuver around these center pieces.
 The level has a few scripted events, like the Boulder rolling to kill the player, and the multiple chest puzzles; which requires the player to destroy several idols in order to open the chest.